CMSgov/dpc-app/README.md

 In order to successfully test and demonstrate the application, there needs to be initial data loaded into the attribution database.
 We provide a small CSV [file](src/main/resources/test_associations.csv) which associates some fake providers with valid patients from the BlueButton sandbox.

-The database can be automatically migrated and seeded by running the following commands, before starting the Attribution service.
+The database can be automatically migrated and seeded by running `make seed-db` or by using the following commands.

 ```bash
 java -jar dpc-attribution/target/dpc-attribution.jar db migrate